The Trinity Doctrine Destroys the Faith of Christ

 Here is a call for the endurance of the saints who keep the commandments of God and the FAITH OF JESUS. - Revelation 14:12

-Beware of the antichrist Trinitarian doctrine because it is the wide road that will lead to destruction.
+Beware of the antichrist Trinitarian doctrine because it is the wide road that leads to destruction.

 Then I heard another voice from heaven saying, "COME OUT OF HER, my people, so you will not take part in her sins and so you will not receive her plagues – Revelation 18:4